 The Assistant Director of Housing & Residential Education for Assignments or his/her designee will review requests for exemption within a timely manner.
 Additional information may be required of some applicants.
 Applicants will be notified of decisions regarding requests for exemption via email.Individual students may appeal, in writing, the denial of the request for exemption to an appeals committee:

 Written appeals must be submitted to the Housing Assignments Office not later than ten (10) working days after notice has been sent that a request for exemption has been denied.

-Appeals will be reviewed by the Appeals Committee within ten (10) business days.
-The committee consists of (a) one member of the faculty appointed by Academic Affairs, (b) one Student Affairs Division professional staff member appointed by the Vice President of Student Affairs, and (c) one Housing Department professional staff member appointed by the Director of Housing & Residential Education and (d) one resident appointed by the Residence Hall Association.
+Appeals will be reviewed by the Appeals Committee within twenty one (21) days.
+The committee consists of (a) one member of the faculty appointed by Academic Affairs, (b) one Student Affairs Division professional staff member appointed by the Vice President of Student Affairs, and (c) one Housing Department professional staff member appointed by the Assistant Vice President of Housing & Residential Education and (d) one resident appointed by the Residence Hall Association.

 The Appeals Committee may consult with other units of the University, including, but not limited to, the Student Health Center, the Disability Services Office, and the Office of Student Financial Aid when appropriate.

 Decisions of the appeals committee will be communicated, in writing, within a reasonable time from the date that the appeal is reviewed by the committee.

 - Decisions of the appeals committee will be final.